Dining Buyers Guide: Learn How to Furnish a Dining Room From Scratch

-On average, dining room window coverings cost about $700.
+On average, dining room window coverings cost anywhere from $50-$700.
 On the low end, single-window installations can cost $50.
 Alternatively, a dining room with about eight large windows could cost up to $3,500 in window coverings.

 Dining Room Artwork & Wall Decor